 Thurmond, West Virginia

-When the Western expansion put Thurmond on the map in the 1900s, it became a major stop for trains from Chesapeake & Ohio Railway.
-This West Virginia town produced more than 20% of the company’s total earnings back then–and then The Great Depression happened which led to its downfall as stagnation set into place due to economic conditions that were too tough even without any help coming along later downstream either way.
+When the Western expansion put Thurmond on the map in the 1900s, it became a major train stop from Chesapeake & Ohio Railway.
+This West Virginia town produced more than 20% of the company’s total earnings back then–and then The Great Depression happened, which led to its downfall as stagnation set into place due to economic conditions that were too tough even without any help coming along later downstream either way.